 An article in the special issue of the Journal of Risk Management in Financial Institutions on Risk Governance.

-An article from the Conference Board of Canada's Risk Watch on the increasing expectation from investors that boards establish formal risk committees.
+An article in the Conference Board of Canada's Risk Watch on the increasing expectation from investors that boards establish formal risk committees.

 As political and economic interactions become more complex, and as disruptive technologies and processes make innovation cycles massively shorter, boards of directors are paying more attention to risk.

-An article from Forbes where the author speaks with two highly influential former executives regarding the importance of corporate governance using the framework outlined in the book by David R. Koenig.
+An article from Forbes in which the author speaks with two highly influential former executives about the importance of corporate governance and using the framework outlined in Governance Rimagined.

-An article on the parallels between the well-known Moneyball story and proper risk governance structures - creating value by altering the possible outcomes for your organization or investment portfolio. .
+An article on the parallels between the well-known Moneyball story and proper risk governance structures.
+How to create value by altering the possible outcomes for your organization or investment portfolio.

 Governance is a measure of trustworthiness, and even further, governance is a measure of the respect that companies have for their owners and other providers of critical capital.
 I’ve long stated that governance is much broader than the G that populates ESG ratings which have become so popular.
 In fact, ESG is more accurately described as a subset of what constitutes governance, not vice versa.
 What did 2018 reveal about this mindset?